apache/polygene-java/README.txt

 -------------------------
 The source distribution contains Zest™ sources only to keep the download size small.
 The Gradle build automatically downloads needed dependencies.
-If you need to go offline type `./gradlew gooffline` to ensure all needed dependencies are cached by Gradle.
+If you need to go offline type `./gradlew goOffline` to ensure all needed dependencies are cached by Gradle.

 If you prefer to use a dependency management system, go to: